Understanding Neurocognitive Injuries After a Crash in Georgia

 A traumatic brain injury (TBI) is the most common cause of neurocognitive problems after a crash.
 TBIs range from mild traumatic brain injury (such as a concussion) to moderate or severe TBI involving significant damage to brain cells or blood vessels.
 A closed head injury, where the skull remains intact but the brain moves inside it, can still cause serious harm.
 In severe cases, repeated trauma may lead to conditions like chronic traumatic encephalopathy or traumatic encephalopathy syndrome.

 Many brain injuries remain hidden at first.
-The brain can suffer microscopic damage such as diffuse axonal injury, where nerve fibers tear during impact.
+The brain can sustain microscopic damage, such as diffuse axonal injury, in which nerve fibers tear during impact.
 These injuries often go unnoticed in standard scans but lead to cognitive impairment, memory problems, and emotional changes over time.
 Even mild head injuries can disrupt normal brain function and cause lasting difficulties if untreated.

 Why Neurocognitive Injuries Matter